Point Cloud Surface Parametrization with HAND and LEG: Hausdorff Approximation from Node-wise Distances and Localized Energy for Geometry: Conclusions

 \section{Conclusions}

-In this paper, we have developed a new framework for point cloud surface parametrization.
-The framework includes formulating the problem as an optimization problem using two novel loss functions, enabling parametrization of surfaces to a parameter domain with connectivity and boundary information.
-Neural networks are used to model the functions in the optimization problem, and an optimization scheme has also been developed for the purpose.

-The two loss functions, Hausdorff Approximation from Node-wise Distances (HAND), for approximating to Hausdorff distance, and Localized Energy for Geometry (LEG), for measuring geometric distortion on point cloud, are presented along with theoretical analysis proving their underlying geometric meaning.
-HAND provides an differentiable estimation for Hausdorff distance.
-It can be used for mapping point cloud surfaces, without boundary information, to desired parameter domains, even with complicated shapes or topologies.
-Also, it can be used for generalized landmark matching, allowing region-wise correspondence and unbalanced number of points in landmarks and targets.
-On the other hand, LEG estimates a weighted angle distortion on the underlying ground truth triangular mesh structures, without any connectivity information.

-The functions $f$ and $\lambda_{inv}$ in the optimization problem are modeled by neural networks.
-An optimization scheme, which divides the whole optimization process into several stages to improve the parametrization quality, is presented.
-The idea is simple: the batch size, number of epochs, and some parameters are adjusted after each stage.
+In this paper, we formulate the problem of point cloud surface parametrization into an optimization problem, using only the coordinates of points.
+Two novel loss functions, Hausdorff Approximation from Node-wise Distances (HAND) and Localized Energy for Geometry (LEG), have been developed specifically for the purpose.
+Theoretical analysis is performed for justifying the geometric meaning of them.
+By minimizing HAND, the mapping-domain and landmark-target alignments can be improved.
+On the other hand, LEG is a estimation of the angle distortion between surface and mapping.
+The functions $f$ and $\lambda_{inv}$ in the optimization problem are modeled by neural networks and optimized using stochastic gradient descent.
+Based on the theorems proved, an optimization algorithm for further improving the parametrization quality is also developed.

-The experiments are conducted in various manners, including shape matching, free-boundary parametrization, and fixed-boundary parametrization with and without landmark matching.
-Despite the random initialization, the matches between point cloud mappings and parameter domains, and between landmark mappings and targets, are accurate.
-Additionally, the geometry between the mappings and original surfaces is well preserved, suggesting that our methods are robust to initial values.
+In order to show the effectiveness of our methods, the experiments are conducted in various manners, including examining the performance of HAND, free-boundary, domain-constrained and domain-landmark-constrained parametrization.
+Despite the random initialization of parameters in the neural networks, the alignments between point cloud mappings and parameter domains, and between landmark mappings and targets, are accurate.
+Additionally, the geometry between the mappings and original surfaces is well preserved, suggesting the effectiveness and robustness of our methods.
+We introduce boundary detection and surface reconstruction as some applications to our methods, showing promising performance.

-As the boundary and connectivity information are not required in the proposed methods, boundary detection and surface reconstruction are conducted as applications.

-Some potential future directions of our methods include acceleration for processing large datasets of point clouds, extension to closed surfaces and non-planar domains, or high dimensional mapping problems.
-Further controls on the geometry or matching boundary or landmarks for more specific applications can also be investigated.
+Some potential future directions of our methods include acceleration in processing large datasets of point clouds, extension to closed surfaces and non-planar domains, or high dimensional mapping problems.
+Further controls on the geometry or alignment for more specific applications can also be investigated.